melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 Papain digestion → 2 Fab fragments + 1 Fc fragment
 Pepsin digestion → 1 F(ab')₂ fragment (two arms still connected) + degraded Fc

+- **VH (variable region of heavy chain)**
+- **VL (variable region of light chain)**
+- **CH (constant region of heavy chain)**
+- **CL (constant region of light chain)**
 - **mAb (monoclonal antibody)**: A mAb is a monoclonal antibody, a population of identical antibodies that all come from one B‑cell clone and all recognize the same epitope on a single target antigen
 - **Fab (fragment antigen-binding)**: Fab stands for "Fragment Antigen-Binding".
 When antibodies are cleaved by papain, you get two identical Fab fragments that contain one complete antigen-binding site.
 Fab fragments are the "arms" of an antibody that bind specifically to antigens (epitopes).
 Each arm contains one part of light chain and one part of a heavy chain (VH-CH1-CL-VL).
 - **Fab'**: A Fab fragment that includes a portion of the hinge region.
 The F(ab')2 fragment can be split into two Fab' fragments by mild reduction.
 - **F(ab')₂**: Two Fab regions joined by a hinge; can be monospecific or bispecific.
 When antibodies are cleaved by pepsin, the cleavage occurs beneath the hinge region producing two halves, one containing variable arms and the other the crystallizable constant region (**pFc'**).
 - **Fc (fragment crystallizable)**: When antibodies are cleaved by papain, you get one relatively stable and uniform fragment that can be crystallized.
 This fragment doesn't bind antigen but interacts with immune cells and is also refered to as the tail.
 - **Hinge region**: The	flexible tether connecting arms to stem that allows arms to move and bind antigens at varying distances.
-- **VH (variable region of heavy chain)**
-- **VL (variable region of light chain)**
-- **CH (constant region of heavy chain)**
-- **CL (constant region of light chain)**

 ### In camelids

 Humans only produce "conventional" antibodies with heavy and light chains.
 Camelids produce both conventional antibodies (VH genes) and heavy chain only antibodies (VHH genes).

 - **HcAb (heavy chain only antibodies)**: antibodies that are naturally produced by camelids and sharks

+## Non-canonical formats

-- **VHH or nanobody (variable domain of heavy-chain of heavy-chain only antibody)**: A VHH is the antigen binding fragment of a heavy chain only antibody.
+**VHH or nanobody (variable domain of heavy-chain of heavy-chain only antibody)**: A VHH is the antigen binding fragment of a heavy chain only antibody.
 This fragment is also called a nanobody (trademark Sanofi).
 VHHs are sometimes prefered as a therapeutic biologics because they are relatively small, stable, soluble, and tolerate heat and pH extremes better.
 Because they are single domains, they are also easy to express in microbes, have good tissue penetration and ability to bind concave epitopes, and lend themselves well to constructions like bispecifics.
 VHHs are typically camelid-derived and then humanized (framework and surface residues engineered to look more human) to reduce immunogenicity (1).

-### Common

-**nanobody (VHH)**: A nanobody is the variable domain of heavy-chain-only antibodies (HCAbs) in camelids.
+A nanobody is the variable domain of heavy-chain-only antibodies (HCAbs) in camelids.
 These antibodies are devoid of light chains and bind their antigens exclusively via the variable domains of the heavy chain, also called VHHs.
 To compensate for the reduced repertoire of binding interfaces, VHHs utilize several mechanisms for diversification.
 For example, most VHHs have an elongated and structurally diverse complementarity-determining region 3 (CDR3), extensive somatic hypermutations in CDR1 and non-canonical disulfide bonds that stabilize elongated CDR3s.

 **bivalent VHH**: A bivalent VHH is a single-chain construct where two identical VHH domains are linked so that one molecule binds two identical targets, e.g. caplacizumab.
 VHHs are naturally monovalent.